Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 })
 ```

-#### Cache the request offline for later
+#### Queue the request offline for later

-Add `required: true` to cache the request if the device is offline.
-The request will be sent when the device becomes online again.
+Add `required: true` to queue the request if the device is offline.
+The queued request will be sent when the device becomes online again.

 ```js
 instance.insert({